Frankfurt U-Bahn: U3 Class

-U4 class
+U4 Class

-The U4 class is developed from the U3 class, technically based on and similar in appearance to the R type trams.
-Siemens/Duewag built 39 vehicles numbered 501–539 between 1994 and 1998, which have also received the current blue livery.
-They were originally deployed on lines U1, U2 and U3, and later on lines U8 and U9.
+The U4 class is developed from the U3 class, but with an appearance similar to the R type trams.
+Siemens-Duewag built 39 vehicles between 1994 and 1998, numbered 501–539.
+They were the first U-Bahn vehicles delivered in the current subaru vista blue livery.
+Originally the U4 vehicles were deployed on A Line services U1, U2 and U3, and later also on lines U8 and U9.
 An accident involving the two cars 517 and 532 on 28 February 2007 resulted in their early retirement from the fleet and being scrapped for spare parts.
-Since July 2010, all remaining U4 cars are going to be refurbished and get new yellow handrails to help color-blind people to orienting, as well as an air conditioning system in the cockpit until July 2017.
-Starting in March 2016, all cars should receive new white LED displays as a replacement for the aging flip-dot displays.
-The process was scheduled to complete in mid-2020.
+Between 2010 and 2017 all remaining U4 cars were refurbished.
+They were fitted with new yellow handrails and orange entrance areas to help visually impaired passengers orientate themselves in the train, and an air conditioning system for the driver's cab.
+The trains were also modified so they could run in multiple with the newer U5 Class.

 U5 Class

-The U5 Class, the newest of the U-Bahn fleet, has been produced by Bombardier Transportation in Bautzen since 2008.
-The first order of 146 vehicles was placed in 2005 and another order of 78 cars came in 2011.
-Two cars were damaged in a fire at the production factory in 2010.
-They have been deployed to all lines and will gradually replace the older cars in the coming years.
+The U5 Class, the newest of the U-Bahn fleet, has been produced by Bombardier Transportation (now Alstom) in Bautzen, and is part of the manufacturer's Flexity Swift range.
+The first order of 146 vehicles was placed in 2006, another order for 78 vehicles came in 2011. and 22 further vehicles were ordered in 2018, with a 23rd vehicle to be delivered to compensate for delivery delays.
+The first vehicles were delivered in 2008, for use on the A Line and U5 vehicles are now deployed on all lines.